 Brian: Yeah, well, first we have to identify them.
 We have to understand what is a data source or what is a database.
 And so if somebody has a way of working out of an access file, if somebody is over there using an Excel spreadsheet, as these things begin to grow, we have to understand that these are databases, too.
 I mean, you can have John, you can have something over there behind the woodpile.
 But if he’s using that as source of data and that’s what he’s providing where we need those reports, whether it’s to her or whether the executive then that, in essence, becomes a database as well.
 So whether you’re dealing with Oracle SQL, I just think we have to identify of all those disparate sources and the different ones we’re going to use, a sort of a different role that he shops.
 Just and again, going back to the corralling it before we can even start talking about normalizing it and using it before, whether we’re talking about transactional data or historical data, I think we still have to have that central repository.
 Now, you’re going to have some offshoots where you are going to need a different database, but we still want that single source of truth, that one central repository that we can build from and grow from there.
 So I think that’s what we’ve done and where we’ve done a good job is identify those sources, understanding that we’re trying to help, but also understanding we’ve got to corral that.

 Logan: Yeah, maybe not always make those team members feel like the rogue, but just say, hey, we’re trying to be able to make it easier for us all to work with this data together.
 I like what you said there– It’s not always your defined databases that are the data sources.
 It could be that access file, it could be that Excel file something behind the woodshop.
 I love the way you put that there Brain, such a good visual.
-Pradeep, you know, as we talk about digital transformation, it’s always this balance of strategy, you know, which is not only the end result but strategy in how you communicated, as Brian was talking about there, is you communicate internally to team members as you try to corral the different data sources.
+You know, as we talk about digital transformation, it’s always this balance of strategy, you know, which is not only the end result but strategy in how you communicated, as Brian was talking about there, is you communicate internally to team members as you try to corral the different data sources.
 It’s a balance between that strategy and the technology.
 Where do you see organizations getting this right today as they balance those two in their digital transformation efforts?

-Pradeep: Absolutely.
+Cigniti Speaker: Absolutely.
 Today, as the COVID situation arose, digital became the main transformation for every organization.
 So they want to know how they can provide the access to the system, both internal and external, in a digital way.
 I think that’s the key transformation that’s going on.
 What we thought the strategy is going to be a two year to three year transformation; today we are seeing that it’s going to get completed by end of this year itself.
 So a lot of companies buying digital tools today for smart work and for their own salesforce implementation, for their cloud strategies, for migrating their existing legacy transformation into digital transformation world through various factors offered.
 They’re implementing a lot of technologies like IoT and cloud.
 They are doing a lot of process automation around it and they want to collect all the data.
 Rightly said, data is the king today.
 So they want to see a good amount of data so that they can use the data for predictive analytics.
 How can they predict the future of their release?
 How can they predict the future of customer experience?
 So all these are now driven through this digital transformation.
 That’s what we are seeing in large organizations implementing it through various tools.
 And today, the biggest challenge, if you see is access to the skill set.
 So all of a sudden the digital transformation wave happened.
 More skilled workforces needed, more tools are needed to help with the transformation.
 And as you have seen, the cloud companies like Microsoft, Amazon, and Googles of the world, I’ve seen increasing their sales and all you can imagine, right.
 The number of cloud implementations are going in a big bang way.
 All these are factored in today’s world.
 As you mentioned, digital strategy and transformation is the top of the hour.

 Brian, I’d like to talk a little bit about a specific partnership that the Atlanta Housing Authority has recently developed with a local association there in Georgia to improve and employ data-driven processes and support decision making in real estate.
-Can you tell us a little bit about the background of that partnership and what Pradeep is really talking about at a high level has played itself out in a real-world scenario here recently for the Atlanta Housing Authority?
+Can you tell us a little bit about the background of that partnership and what he is really talking about at a high level has played itself out in a real-world scenario here recently for the Atlanta Housing Authority?